 After importing IMAP folders into Exchange mailboxes, users often discover their mail is not visible.
 This is because the exported folders retained the properties and views associated with the IMAP account.
 The default IMAP view is Hide messages marked for deletion and Exchange doesn't support marking messages, so the view hides all messages.
 By changing the view to IMAP messages in View, Change View, the messages are visible.
 They are also visible if you view the folder in OWA.

-To fix this, you can edit the folder property using MFCMAPI or change the property using a macro.
+To fix this, you can edit the folder property using MFCMAPI or change the property using a macro, PowerShell, or a VBScript.

-Below are two macros, the first macro changes the only selected folder's PR_CONTAINER_CLASS property to IPF.Note if the folder type is IPF.Imap.
+VBScript won't require you to change macro security, you just need to run the script, but it only changes the selected folder.
+I also have two macros below, the first macro changes the only selected folder's PR_CONTAINER_CLASS property to IPF.Note if the folder type is IPF.Imap.
 The second macro checks the folder and subfolders.

 Once the folder's class is changed and you refresh the folder, the Views available are the normal folder views.
 (Select a different folder then the one you changed to refresh the folder.)

 To use this VBScript, copy and paste into Notepad then save with the .vbs extension.
 Select the folder you need to change then double click to run it the VBS.